Fohwa/thera.py/README.md

 At the moment the program does not much:
 It insults you randomly after asking a question.
 This is already funnier than I imagined.
-You can stop it by using 'stop'
+You can stop it by saying 'stop'
-But in the future I want to add some features:
+From the latest submit it supports voice recognition from the google API.
+This makes it hands free usable.

 ## In progress